Autumn Salad with dried blueberries, pears, and pecans

 Instructions

-3. Sprinkle each plate with the dried blueberries and pecans.
+3. Sprinkle each plate with 1 tablespoon dried blueberries and 1 tablespoon pecans.

 Thomas Jefferson had a real fascination with pecans.
-He decided to plant hundred of pecan trees and sharing the wonderful nut with friends.
+He decided to plant hundreds of pecan trees and sharing the wonderful nut with friends.

 Healthy Benefit